greenfield932/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The model was able to correctly guess 12 of the 13 traffic signs, which gives an accuracy of 92%.
 This compares favorably to the accuracy on the test set of 96%.

-3. Discussion in model certainty
+3. Discussion on model certainty

 As seen on top 5 probabilities for each new traffic sign image the model is quite certain.
-Mostly the model is confident in it's predictions because when answer is correct the probability for the answer is very high.
-When answer is wrong the are several high probabilities for different signs.
+Mostly the model is confident in it's predictions, because the probability for all correct answers is very high relative to other probabilities.

-![alt text][image18]![alt text][image19]
+![alt text][image19]

 The code for making predictions on my final model is located in the 19th cell of the Ipython notebook.

-### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
+**(Optional) Visualizing the Neural Network**
-####1.
-Discuss the visual output of your trained network's feature maps.
-What characteristics did the neural network use to make classifications?
+**1. Discuss the visual output of the trained network's feature maps.**

+![alt text][image20]

+As seen on output of convolutional layer 1 there are quite visible features used to recognize keep right sign.
+There are strong outlines of the sign, round edge, arrow.

+![alt text][image21]

+The arrow can be found even on second layer.